MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/session-browse.md

  Operator | Description
  --- | ---
  eq | equals
+ ne | not equal to
  gt | greater than
  ge | greater than or equal
  lt | less than
  le | less than or equal
  and | logical AND
+ or | logical OR (see note below)

 You can also use lambda expressions and the `tolower` canonical function.
 No other OData functions are supported currently.

 When searching for tags or string values, you must use the 'tolower' function in the search query, as the service only currently supports searching for lower-case strings.

 The Xbox Live service only returns the first 100 results that match the search query.
 Your game should allow players to refine their search query if the results are too broad.

+>[!NOTE]
+>  Logical ORs are supported in filter string queries; however only one OR is allowed and it must be at the root of your query.
+You cannot have multiple ORs in your query, nor can you create a query that would result in OR not being at the top most level of the query structure.

 ### Search handle query examples